-PURPOSE: The purpose of the Operating Policy and Procedure (OP) is to provide specific guidance for direct pay expenditures.
+PURPOSE: The purpose of the Operating Policy/Procedure (OP) is to provide specific guidance for direct pay expenditures.
 It is further intended to ensure allowable, adequately documented expenditures as set forth in the Internal Revenue Code and the rules and regulations of the Internal Revenue Service, the state of Texas, Texas Tech University (TTU), and the Board of Regents.

-REVIEW: This OP will be reviewed in November of odd-numbered years by the Managing Director of Procurement Services with substantive revisions forwarded to the Vice President for Administration and Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in November of odd-numbered years by the Chief Procurement Officer with substantive revisions forwarded to the Vice President for Administration & Finance and Chief Financial Officer.

 2. Direct Payment (DP)

 The DP is only allowed for payments that do not require a purchase order and that are defined within this OP.

 a.
 Before submitting a DP, the department must verify that the DP has the required supporting documentation.
 The DP cannot be processed and will be returned to the department without the following:

 (1) Any receipts or invoices for payment;